Improve Manufacturing Analytics with Dashboards

 For instance, a manufacturing company needs to know the quantity of products sold.
 What is the definition of a sale?
 Is it the status in the system that says the deal is closed or is it when the product leaves the facility?
 Both are correct based on context.
-If you use date the product leaves the facility on your dashboard.
-Then everyone knows exactly the impact to the company.
-This is one example, of how to use dashboards to ensure your team is focused on the critical metrics required for improving your organization.
+If you use date the product leaves the facility on your dashboard, then all departments can be on the same page.
+This is one example, of how using dashboards will ensure your team is focused on the critical metrics required for improving your organization.

 3 – Receive Alerts on KPIs and Metrics

 Once you are focused on the critical metrics of your organization.
 Individuals can setup alerts that are triggered when a metric exceeds or falls below a threshold.
 This eliminates the need to continuously run reports to see how you are performing.